matthmr/scripts/system/README.md

 ## TTY

-As said above, you may set the `LOGINCMD` variable to execute commands before launching the proper session.
+As said above, you may set the `INIT` variable to execute commands before launching the proper session.

 ## Init